LonamiWebs/Telethon/readthedocs/extra/advanced-usage/sessions.rst

 There are other community-maintained implementations available:

-* `telethon-session-sqlalchemy <https://github.com/tulir/telethon-session-sqlalchemy/>`_: stores all sessions in a single database via SQLAlchemy.
+* `SQLAlchemy <https://github.com/tulir/telethon-session-sqlalchemy>`_: stores all sessions in a single database via SQLAlchemy.
+* `Redis <https://github.com/ezdev128/telethon-session-redis>`_: stores all sessions in a single Redis data store.

 Creating your own storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~